skwp/git-workflows-book/README.md

 You will get a warning from git that looks like this:

+    Note: checking out 'origin/master'.

+    You are in 'detached HEAD' state.
+You can look around, make experimental changes and commit them, and you can discard any commits you make in this state without impacting any branches by performing another checkout.

-    Note: moving to "origin/master" which isn't a local branch If you want to create a new branch from this checkout, you may do so (now or later) by using -b with the checkout command again.
-Example: git checkout -b
+    If you want to create a new branch to retain commits you create, you may do so (now or later) by using -b with the checkout command again.
+Example:

+      git checkout -b new_branch_name

+    HEAD is now at b574c5f...
+Merge pull request #10 from Mouseion/pro-git

 So in order to actually work with the remote branch, we'll need a local tracking branch set up to track the remote branch in question:

     git checkout -b bug123 origin/bug123

+Which will result in the following message from git:

-    Branch bug123 set up to track remote branch refs/remotes/origin/master.
+    Branch bug123 set up to track remote branch bug123 from origin.
     Switched to a new branch 'bug123'